 Tyler, gold medal winner in the backstroke at the 2012 Olympic Games, helped the kids with several fun crafts.
 Next, they got in the pool for a swimming lesson.
 Not many kids can say a gold medal swimmer gave them a lesson.
 It was definitely a day to remember!

 I hope you’ll be cheering on Team USA at the next Olympic Games.
 To get you and your kids in the spirit, here’s a fun craft you can do together.

 Handprint Flag Craft

-2. Measure your canvas or paper’s height.
+- Measure your canvas or paper’s height.
 You’ll need to mark off 13 stripes.
-There are seven red and 6 white, with red at the top and bottom.
+There are seven red and six white, with red at the top and bottom.

-6. Toss the messy newspapers, and clean up any paint on your work space with Bounty paper towels and Dawn.
+- Toss the messy newspapers, and clean up any paint on your work space.

-I love how our flag canvas turned out.
+I love how our handprint flag craft turned out.
 Since I used a canvas, it should hold up well over time.
 This flag craft will also be fun to display on Independence Day!

 Don’t miss a thing!
 Subscribe to MomsWhoSave’s blog posts below!
 Then be sure to confirm your subscription when you get the confirmation email.